Rewriting the Prehistory of Jordan

 10 25 50

 The project has also created a research centre in southern Jordan, which is now operated by the Department of Antiquities.
-Thanks to Covid limited use if the centre has taken place beyond the training activities held there, but just this year one international (German) research project has made use of the facilities, and another (Canadian) has made enquiries.
-A joint Jordanian/UK project that is developing out of the collaborations between Yarmouk University and Oxford Brookes set up by this project is also hoping to use the centre as the base for work relating to a palaeoenvironmental project (subject to funding).
+Thanks to Covid, initial use of the centre was limited beyond the training activities held there, but it is now being used as a base by multiple archaeological research projects.
+A joint Jordanian/UK project has developed out of the collaborations between Yarmouk University and Oxford Brookes and is using the centre as the base for work relating to a palaeoenvironmental project.

-We plan, as part of the projects final stages, to conduct work at 'Ain Abu Nukhaylah to help foster and encourage this process.
+We have submitted funding applications to conduct work at the early neolithic site of 'Ain Abu Nukhaylah to help foster and encourage this process.

 URL https://moodle.brookes.ac.uk/course/view.php?id=46463